How Often to Change Motorcycle Oil and Why?

 How often you should change your motorcycle oil depends on how often you ride it.

-It’s advisable to start by checking your motorcycle manual to see what the manufacturer states on how often to change the oil.
+It’s advisable to start by checking your owner’s manual to see what the manufacturer states on how often to change the oil.

-The type of oil you use for your motorcycle can also play a role in determining how often you change the oil.
+The type of oil you use can also play a role in determining how often you change the oil.

 If you use mineral-based (cheapest option available), consider changing it at least every 2000 miles.
 Or at least twice every year if you don’t ride your bike regularly.